kamleshbaheti/Handwritten-Digit-Recognition-using-MNIST/README.md

-# Handwritten Digit Recognition using MNIST
+# Handwritten Digit Recognition and Vocalization using MNIST

 ## Overview